sourcegraph/about/content/changelog/2024/cody-promoted-prompts.md

 ---

-The Prompt Library is a great way for users within an organization to share, discover, and use prompts while working with Cody Chat.
+The Prompt Library is a great way for users within an organization to share, discover, and use prompts while working with Cody chat.
 We’ve introduced a new concept to Prompts called Promoted Prompts which allows admins to highlight Prompts to users that appear at the top of a Prompt list, directing users to use specific Prompts that encourage best practices within the organization.

 Admins can promote a Prompt by checking the `Promoted` box in the Prompt edit screen.